mehn0sh/ai-resume-client/README.md

-in this Project i use clerck service for authentication so you can login with your gemail or your github account to social login in this project i use three js library so in landig page you can see 3D models also i use tailwind css and shadcn for a beautiful UI AI Resume Bulder develop with react js

-🚨 🚨## <a name="tech-stack">⚙️ Tech Stack</a>
+in this Project i use clerck service for authentication so you can login with your gemail or your github account to social login in this project i use three js library so in landig page you can see 3D models also i use tailwind css and shadcn for a beautiful UI AI Resume Bulder develop with react js and use Starapi CMS 🚨 🚨## <a name="tech-stack">⚙️ Tech Stack</a>

 - React.js